Powerhouse (Marvel Comics): Powerhouse (Alex Power)

+Alex Power, leader of the Power Pack, was known as Powerhouse as a member of the New Warriors.

 Powers and abilities

+The Rieg Davan incarnation of Powerhouse is a member of Xandarian alien race, with superhuman strength and the ability to absorb energy from any source to temporarily enhance his physical strength fiftyfold, absorb the energy from a weapon used against him and redirect it against an assailant, and even create a psionic link with an opponent with whom he is in physical contact.

-Powerhouse has the ability to drain energy of other living things to increase her own power.
+The mutant Powerhouse has the ability to drain energy of other living things to increase her own power.
 She can absorb energy through contact with a victim, even brief contact like a punch.
 She has demonstrated the ability to fly, shoot destructive energy blasts, and superhuman strength to an unknown degree.
-However, it is unknown if she has any of these powers unless she has absorbed sufficient amounts of energy or whether they are independent within her.
-It is also unknown if she requires this energy to survive and if so, how often she needs to feed.